Sponsor a child in Ukraine

 SOS Children's Villages in Ukraine

 Strengthen families: Since 2003 we have been supporting families who are at risk of breaking down.
 The help we provide varies depending on the needs of each family but can include counselling, social and material support.
-We also run workshops on topics relating to child protection and health.
+Due to COVID-19 and the political situation, much of this support is provided remotely wherever possible.

 Care in families: Children without parental care find a loving home in one of the SOS families.
 The families have the legal status of "foster families" and receive all the support they need from SOS Children's Villages.
 We also provide short-term care for children in crisis situations.
 The children stay with us (usually less than six months) until they can return to their families, or move to another form of family-based care.

 Emergency assistance: We support both families who are living in the conflict areas and those who have been internally displaced.
 We provide medical, educational and social support.
-The need for psychotherapy has tripled since autumn 2015.
-In 2015, and in spite of the dangerous working conditions, we reached over 300 internally displaced children in the Kiev region and over 160 in the Lugansk region.
+The need for psychotherapy tripled after autumn 2015.
+In spite of the dangerous working conditions we have continued to support families in the Lugansk region.
+Our support in 2022 will adapt to the changing situation.

 Support for young people: We provide young people with support and advice until they are able to live independently.